RjSup/COMP5013-WebApp/README.md

 USERNAME = rjsup
 PASSWORD = pass

-# Disclamer - all topics and opinions are completly random and do not reflect the creater.
+# Disclamer - all topics and claims are completly random and do not reflect the creater.

 # TROUBLES